 Some of the greatest masterpieces of German literature thematically explore family relationships, harmonious or dysfunctional.
 In this course, we will look at images of the family in German and Austrian literature and film.
 Three masterworks from the Age of Goethe will be juxtaposed with novels, short fiction and films from the early and late 20th century.
 Schiller's "Intrigue and Love," Goethe's "Elective Affinities" and Heinrich von Kleist's "Earthquake in Chile" provide surprisingly different approaches to the family theme in the earlier period.
 Discussion of these works will provide a basis for exploring later texts, such as excerpts from Thomas Mann's "Buddenbrooks," Kafka's shorter works "The Metamorphosis" and "The Judgment," and Thomas Bernhard's 1986 novel "Extinction," which shares with Kafka's texts the outsider status of its protagonist within his family.
 Films may include Fritz Lang's silent movies based on the Nibelungen myth, Margarethe von Trotta's "Marianne and Juliane" and Tom Tykwer's "The Princess and the Warrior."
 We will analyze these works from different perspectives — for example, family history as a mirror for economic development (Mann), the family in the face of terror (Schiller, Kleist, von Trotta), and the juxtaposition of family intimacy with totalitarian power (Schiller).
 We will trace connections among different family images while also exploring theoretical considerations, such as the influence of the family theme on narrative structure.
 All readings and discussion will be in German.
 Prerequisite: GERM 325 or permission of instructor.
 Generally offered every other year.

 In a special journal issue on emerging German writers, Frank Finley and Stuart Taberner write: "What is most immediately striking about the German literary market since unification, and in particular since the mid-1990s, is its sheer diversity."
 In this course, we will read and interpret exemplary works from the wealth of texts that form this new literature.
 Among the authors are emerging writers, as well as well-established writers such as Nobel Prize winner Günter Grass.
 Our focus for discussion will shift a number of times during the semester.
-We will explore issues of German history and German identity with respect to Grass's novel "Im Krebsgang" and Thomas Brussig's satirical alternative "history" of the fall of the Wall "Helden wie wir."
+We will explore issues of German history and German identity with respect to Grass's novel "Im Krebsgang" and Daniel Kehlmann's historical novel "Die Vermessung der Welt."
 More aesthetic and philosophical problems, such as intertextuality and memory, will guide our discussion of W.G.
 Sebald's "Schwindel.
 Gefühle."
 Sebald's book is related to Judith Hermann's "Nichts als Gespenster" through the theme of the travelogue.
 Likewise, we will discuss the poetics and narrative strategies of Hermann's stories.
-We will investigate questions of popular literature and generational issues ("Generation Golf") by looking at Christian Kracht's "Faserland" (which — like the Hermann and Sebald texts — can be read as a travelogue) and Benjamin von Stuckrad-Barre's "Solo-Album."
-The novels "Helden wie wir" and "Solo-Album" also will be discussed in the context of their respective motion picture versions.
+We will investigate questions of popular literature and generational issues ("Generation Golf") by looking at Christian Kracht's "Faserland" (which — like the Hermann and Sebald texts — can be read as a travelogue) and excerpts from Jochen Schmidt's "Triumphgemüse."
+We will discuss at least one of the texts in connection with their adaptation to the screen.
 The format of the course will be seminar-type discussion complemented by occasional presentations by students and the instructor.
 All readings and discussion are in German.
 Prerequisite: GERM 325 or above or permission of instructor.
 Generally offered every three years.

 Nietzsche and Kafka stand out as two of the most important prose stylists of the German language.
 At the same time, the period between the beginning of Nietzsche's productive career around 1870 and Kafka's death in 1924 is one of fundamental historical change: It starts with the rise of the German nation-state and ends after the downfall of both the German and the Austro-Hungarian monarchies.
 Not surprisingly, the literature of this era in the German language is marked by similar radical transformations.
 We will attempt to trace these changes by beginning with a discussion of Nietzsche's "Also sprach Zarathustra" (1883-85) and concluding with Kafka's fragmentary novel "Der Process."
 From the perspective of the changing role of literature in response to societal and historical realities, or as a depiction of states of human consciousness, we will investigate a number of additional works: for example, Hugo von Hofmannsthal's "Ein Brief," Gerhart Hauptmann's "Bahnwärter Thiel," Lou Andreas-Salome's "Fenitschka" and Arthur Schnitzler's "Leutnant Gustl," as well as poetry by Rilke, Trakl and Benn.
 All readings and discussion are in German.
 Prerequisite: GERM 325 or equivalent or permission of instructor.
 Offered every two to three years.